mkouhei/d.palmtb.net/2012/11/27/python_ldap.rst

 LDAP of the python, by the python, and for the python
 =====================================================

+The title is a joke. :)

-Usually, It is to control LDAP with LDIF and ldap-utils as like ldapsearch, ldapadd, ldapmodify, etc. But it is hard to control many and variety data with LDIF and these tools.
-I am a very tedious to generate LDIF.
-To work with python-ldap LDAP in the program is very easy. "`python-ldap provides an object-oriented API to access LDAP directory servers from Python programs <http://www.python-ldap.org/>`_".
-This time, I describe a search, add, modify, delete with a python-ldap.
+Usually, LDAP is controlled by LDIF and ldap-utils; ldapsearch, ldapadd, ldapmodify, etc. But I dislike to control many and variety data with LDIF and these tools because it is a very bother to generate LDIF.
+To control LDAP will be easier by programming with python-ldap. "`python-ldap provides an object-oriented API to access LDAP directory servers from Python programs <http://www.python-ldap.org/>`_".
+In this article I describe basic usage of python-ldap for search, add, modify, delete.

 Intall python-ldap
 ------------------

-python-ldap is proveded as Debian package.
+python-ldap is provided as Debian package.

 .. code-block:: bash